rjordan5gs/JSclassJORDAN/030-async-workout/README.md

-# Week 14 Async Code
+# Week 14 Promises

-## What is the callback for thing 1 and thing 2

-For thing one the callback should be thing1 and thing2 according to the last part of the code and thing2 calls thing3.

-## Coding challenge
+## Code Challenge:

-I think I got most of the functions done, but for some reason I keep getting an error I've never seen before on the event listener on submit.
-I tried to implement the video knowledge into the code as well since async code confuses the heck out of me.
+I've made it so the startWorkout function returns a promise that resolves the setTimoutfunction post workout.
+I've also implimented a try catch block that awaits startWorkout to be resolved, but for some reason its asking for an async keyword?The catch keyword will console.log them.